openebs-archive/openebs-docs/docs/ugcstor-csi.md

         compression: lz
 ```
 <font size="4">**Example configuration for Read Only Threshold:**</font>
 RO threshold can be set in a similar manner like compression.
 ROThresholdLimit is the threshold(percentage base) limit for pool read only mode.
-If ROThresholdLimit(%) amount of pool storage is consumed then the pool will be set to readonly.
+If storage consumption is greater than ROThresholdLimit(%) then the pool will be marked as readonly.
 If ROThresholdLimit is set to 100 then entire pool storage will be used.
-By default it will be set to 85% i.e when unspecified on the CSPC.ROThresholdLimit value will be 0 < ROThresholdLimit <= 100.
+By default, it will be set to 85% i.e when unspecified on the CSPC.ROThresholdLimit value will be 0 < ROThresholdLimit <= 100.
 Following CSPC yaml has the ReadOnly Threshold percentage specified.

 ```
 apiVersion: cstor.openebs.io/v1